cs4s/2019/ai/sessions/intro/presentation/ai_and_ml/ai_and_ml.md

 # AI in Curriculum: Secondary

 - *Digital Technologies* in *Technology Mandatory 7-8* (e.g. TE4-1DP designs, communicates and evaluates innovative ideas and creative solutions to authentic problems or opportunities)
-- Draft syllabus for *Integrated Computing 7-10* includes AI content, e.g.'explore how artificial intelligence is used to predict patterns of behaviour'
+- Draft syllabus for *Integrated Computing 7-10* includes AI content, e.g. 'explore how artificial intelligence is used to predict patterns of behaviour'
 - Draft syllabus for *Software Engineering* includes AI content, e.g. 'develop algorithms that describe artificial neural networks'

 ---